 During your third year, the emphasis will be on training to become a manager and educator, rather than on simply providing patient care.
 You’ll oversee and assist junior residents and students in the inpatient and outpatient settings, providing guidance and supervision.
 Team management, in conjunction with our attending faculty members, will become a major role you’ll take on this year.

-Training in the Child Advocacy Center will teach you about the management of abused children.
 Off-site electives, including experiences abroad, are permitted during call-free rotations.
 Research electives also are encouraged.

 A Day in the Life of a Pediatric Resident